Michidu/ARK-Server-API/README.md

 ## Product Notes:

-- The API will generate log files in this location "ShooterGame/Win64/logs/ArkApi.log"<br>
+- The API will generate log files in this location "<b>ShooterGame/Win64/logs/ArkApi.log</b>"<br>
-- The API has built-in crash logs, which can be located inside "ShooterGame/Saved/Logs/"<br>
+- The API has built-in crash logs, which can be located inside "<b>ShooterGame/Saved/Logs/</b>"<br>
-- The API has no connection or affiliation with "Wildcard Studios" directly, nor should it ever be considered that "Wildcard Studios" endorses the API.
-The API is an open-source tool the - community can use to run plugins for their video game servers, similar to how "Minecraft / Rust" and other video games have plugin systems where you can improve the overall health and gameplay of your community servers.<br>
+- The API has no connection or affiliation with "Wildcard Studios" directly, nor should it ever be considered that "<b>Wildcard Studios</b>" endorses the API.
+The API is an open-source tool the - community can use to run plugins for their video game servers, similar to how "<b>Minecraft / Rust</b>" and other video games have plugin systems where you can improve the overall health and gameplay of your community servers.<br>
-- Please note when installing plugins into the "ARK\ShooterGame\Binaries\Win64\ArkApi\Plugins" folder, you must make sure the ".DLL" plugin name matches the same "folder" name.
-Changing the folder name to something different or unique will prevent the ".DLL" from reading the folder and preventing it from starting.<br>
+- Please note when installing plugins into the "<b>ARK\ShooterGame\Binaries\Win64\ArkApi\Plugins</b>" folder, you must make sure the "<b>.DLL</b>" plugin name matches the same "<b>folder</b>" name.
+Changing the folder name to something different or unique will prevent the "<b>.DLL</b>" from reading the folder and preventing it from starting.<br>
-- You may join our "discord server" if you have any questions/feedback or want general support regarding ArkServerAPI.
+- You may join our <a href="https://gameservershub.com/forums/pages/discord/">discord server</a> if you have any questions/feedback or want general support regarding ArkServerAPI.